YusuFKaan48/Flashcard/README.md

 # Daily message part

-The DailyMessageView class is a subclass of UIView that displays a daily message.
-This class contains two sub-components, messageLabel and iconImageView.
-When the imageName property is modified, the image displayed by the iconImageView is updated, and the updateMessageAndIcon() function is called.
-This function determines a message text and icon name based on the current hour and updates them on the messageLabel and iconImageView respectively.
-Thus, the DailyMessageView class dynamically shows the user the daily message.
+The purpose of the DailyMessageView is to display different messages and icons to the user based on the time of day.

 <img src="https://github.com/YusuFKaan48/Flashcard/assets/111217286/40a0fc4c-120c-4294-8e6f-086bb16257a9" alt="GIF Caption" width="135" height="30">